Reservoir kernels and Volterra series: Conclusions

 {We have shown that, even though the state-space representation and the corresponding reservoir feature map are defined on an infinite-dimensional tensor algebra space, the kernel map is characterized by explicit recursions that are readily computable for specific data sets when employed in estimation problems using the representer theorem. }

-{Finally, }{we have showcased the performance of the Volterra reservoir kernel in a popular data science application in relation to bitcoin price prediction.}
+{Finally, }{we have showcased the performance of the Volterra reservoir kernel in a popular econometrics application in relation to the learning of multidimensional volatilities of financial stock returns.}

-{In future research we intend to }{study in detail the relation between the objects that have been introduced here and what we believe is the continuous-time counterpart of our results, namely, the signature process in rough path theory, which plays a role very similar to that of the Volterra reservoir and for which a kernel representation can also be constructed and characterized as the solution of a Goursat partial differential equation}, {see \cite{salvi2021signature}.}
+{In future research we intend to }{study in detail the relation between the objects that have been introduced here and what we believe is the continuous-time counterpart of our results, namely, the signature process in rough path theory, which plays a role very similar to that of the Volterra reservoir and for which a kernel representation can also be constructed and characterized as the solution of a Goursat partial differential equation}, {see~\cite{salvi2021signature}.} We find it also interesting to explore the connections with some recent work regarding more general choices of input and output spaces (see, for example,~\cite{galimberti2022designing} and~\cite{cuchiero2023global}, where sequence spaces of elements in Fr\'echet spaces and in infinite-dimensional weighted spaces are considered, respectively).